copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Levelporting no longer works in Gehennom (besides from the Valley, which does not let you levelport beneath it.)
 - Barbed devils have a 2d4 passive physical attack.
+- Bone devils have the ability to summon a skeleton every so often.

 ### Interface changes